-This requires a Royal Commission, a proper search for the truth about what happened to Bob Chappell on Australia Day 2009.
+This requires a Commission of Inquiry, a proper search for the truth about what happened to Bob Chappell on Australia Day 2009.
 It must unearth what went wrong in the Police investigation and in the courts so systemic problems can be explored and positive changes made for the future of Australia’s justice system.

 We should all stand up and demand a proper, thorough, independent investigation into the death of Bob Chappell, and the overturning of this unsafe conviction.
 It is not enough to say “the court” will deal with it through the new appeal process.
 It is a slow painful adversarial process, and one that has in the past repeatedly failed Sue.

 Sue must be given back her life!
 She lost her partner, her home, her reputation, her livelihood.
 She missed caring for her dying mother, she is missing sharing life with her daughters and 4 grandchildren.
 She is now in a wheelchair.
 The longer this goes on the more outrageous it becomes.
-It’s a wrongful conviction.
+It’s a shocking miscarriage of justice.